-The City participates in the cost sharing multiple-employer defined benefit group-term life insurance plan operated by the TMRS known as the Supplemental Death Benefits Fund (SDBF).
+Plan Description - The City participates in the cost sharing multiple-employer defined benefit group-term life insurance plan operated by the TMRS known as the Supplemental Death Benefits Fund (SDBF).
 This is a voluntary program in which participating member cities may elect, by ordinance, to provide group-term life insurance coverage (Supplemental Death Benefits) for their active members, including or not including retirees.

-The death benefit for active employees provides a lump-sum payment approximately equal to the employee's annual salary (calculated based on the employee's actual earnings, for the 12-month period preceding the month of death); retired employees are insured for \$7,500; this coverage is an "other postemployment benefit," or OPEB.
+Benefits Provided - The death benefit for active employees provides a lump-sum payment approximately equal to the employee's annual salary (calculated based on the employee's actual earnings, for the 12-month period preceding the month of death); retired employees are insured for \$7,500; this coverage is an "other postemployment benefit," or OPEB.
+As the SDBF covers both active ad retiree employees, with no segregation of assets, the SDBF is considered to be an unfunded OPEB plan.
+Texas Local Government Code Section 177.001 assigns the authority to establish and amend benefit provisions to the City Council.

-Employees covered by benefit terms: At the December 31, 2017 valuation and measurement date, the following employees were covered by the benefit terms:
+At the December 31, 2018 valuation and measurement date, the following employees were covered by the benefit terms:

-Inactive employees or beneficiaries currently receiving benefits 48 Inactive employees entitled to but not yet receiving benefits 23 Active employees 143 214
+Inactive employees or beneficiaries currently receiving benefits 55 Inactive employees entitled to but not yet receiving benefits 26 Active employees 144 225